 A white light encompassed the space.
 It was gentle yet crisp.
 Both the hunters and the witch watched in awe.

 Sky blue pants tucked into white ankle boots with blue laces.
 Blue armbands matched the accents lining the sides and the edges of the short-sleeved white shirt.
-Circular transparent wings flexed from the man's back as he stood straight.
+Transparent moth wings flexed from the man's back as he stood straight.

 Sparkling smoke emitted from Wesley, his eyes closed in a state of peace and focus.

 The floor rocked as five hard thumps were heard.
 Then Wesley opened his eyes.